Arthritis in dogs

 When considering a puppy, if you're looking at breeds predisposed to arthritis, it's important to ask for health screening information, including hip scoring, for the parents.
 If your dog is at increased risk of arthritis, it's a good idea to take them for regular vet check-ups.

 Take care with puppies whose joints are still developing.
-Try to discourage them from jumping, using stairs, skidding and ball-throwing games.
+Try to discourage them from jumping, using stairs, skidding and toy-throwing games.

 Giving your dog an active lifestyle and keeping them at a healthy weight to prevent obesity is the most important thing you can do to limit the onset and effects of arthritis.